-PhD Position in Conservation and Evolutionary Genomics University of Louisiana at Lafayette
+PhD Positions in Conservation and Evolutionary Genomics University of Louisiana at Lafayette

 The Cassin Sackett Lab at the University of Louisiana is looking for a highly motivated graduate student to study population and conservation genomics of prairie dogs.
 We use ancient DNA, field sampling, genomics, and bioinformatic approaches to answer fundamental questions in evolutionary biology, especially those with practical conservation applications.
 Some major questions being asked in the lab are:

 How do humans influence the evolution of wildlife?
 We study the ways in which climate change, habitat alteration, and introduced diseases impact the distribution of genetic variation, rates of gene flow, and the probability of adaptation.